 Fresh off the Boat

 Heading out to the boats and meeting the fishermen is very engaging opportunity to teach the kids about where food comes from.
-When the crab boats have returned with their tasty treasure Paisano Brothers (1820 Westshore Rd, Bodega Bay) posts a sign along the road at their location on the west side of Bodega bay right next to Spud Point Marina.
+When the crab boats have returned with their tasty treasure Paisano Brothers (1820 Westshore Rd, Bodega Bay) posts a sign along the road at their location on the west side of Bodega Bay right next to Spud Point Marina.
 They unload giant boxes full to the brim with crabs and you can buy it right there on the pier and check out the boats.
-The best time to go is in the morning.
-Bodega Bay has a less crowded crab fishery so you don’t have to go too early like you do at Pillar Point in Halfmoon Bay.
+The best time to go is early in the morning.

 From the Fishmonger